MathieuGoux/plugin.audio.rainwave/README.md

 ---

 ## **License**
-This project is licensed under the GNU General Public License v3.0 or later - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 or later.

-GPL-3.0-or-later

 Copyright (C) 2026 Mathieu Goux (MG)